Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Literature Review

 In various problem settings, decisions impact the underlying uncertainty, resulting in complexities for its modelling and effective solution \citep{Jonsbraten1998}.
-Under this endogenous uncertainty, decisions can change the distribution of the underlying stochasticity \citep{Hellemo2018, Basciftci2019_DDDR, Basciftci2019_Maintenance} or alternatively they can affect the time of information acquisition \citep{Goel2006, Vayanos2011, Gupta2011, Apap2017} where the latter can be related to our paper.
-For capturing the relationship between the underlying stochastic processes and decisions impacting the time of information discovery, \citet{Goel2006} presents a mixed-integer disjunctive programming formulation based on generated scenarios.
-As solving this problem involves computational challenges, \citet{Vayanos2011} proposes a decision rule approximation to ensure a tractable approach, whereas \citet{Gupta2011, Gupta2014} discuss alternative decomposition based solution methodologies by relaxing the constraints coupling the scenario sets. \citet{Apap2017} extends these solution methodologies for problems with both endogenous and exogenous uncertainties.
-Furthermore, \citet{Boland2016} derives general conditions to remove a certain set of the aforementioned coupling constraints from the feasible region of the solution space. \textcolor{black}{As these studies focus on the information acqusition decisions, they differ from our study by changing the information timing reveal and consequently not fully considering the underlying stochastic process.}
+Under this endogenous uncertainty, decisions can change the distribution of the underlying stochasticity \citep{Hellemo2018, Basciftci2019_Maintenance, Basciftci2019_DDDR} or alternatively they can affect the timing of information acquisition {referred to as information discovery} \citep{Goel2006, Vayanos2011, Gupta2014}, which can be related to our paper.
+For capturing the relationship between the underlying stochastic processes and decisions impacting the timing of information discovery, \citet{Goel2006} present a mixed-integer disjunctive programming formulation based on generated scenarios.
+As solving this problem involves computational challenges, \citet{Vayanos2011} propose a decision rule approximation to ensure a tractable approach, whereas \citet{Gupta2014} discuss alternative decomposition based solution methodologies by relaxing the constraints coupling the scenario sets. \citet{Apap2017} extend these solution methodologies for problems with both endogenous and exogenous uncertainties.
+Stochastic probing \citep{Singla2018, Chugg2019_Probing} can be also considered in this context, which determines the realization of a set of elements over specific problem structures, depending on their probing decisions with a certain cost.
+These studies focus on the information acquisition decisions by changing the information timing reveal for {mainly wait-and-see decisions.
+On the other hand, we introduce a generic partially adaptive stochastic programming framework with a novel formulation, where the information discovery is exogenous as the wait-and-see actions are fully flexible, whereas decisions that require limited flexibility have revision times, that are optimized at the beginning of the planning, for adjusting these decisions by considering the uncertainty realized thus far.} Additionally, we provide detailed analyses on the choice of revision times on stochastic capacity expansion planning problems and design solution algorithms by leveraging these analyses.